We’ll discuss cleaning your house’s hot and cold water lines here. This guide’s tips will help you carry out routine maintenance.

 When all else fails, pipe replacement should be considered.
 It’s important to note that the cleaning methods discussed aren’t guaranteed to yield desired results.

 In other words, these may not clean your water lines, especially for lines that have reached the end of their lifespan.
-Having them replaced with lead to better performance and cleaner water.
+Having them replaced will lead to better performance and cleaner water.

 We’ve discussed common reasons for sediment formation in water lines, knowing when to act, and when to call for professional help.